DesignerDungeons/blog/public/posts/demi/oldonesa.md

 I can hear its voice.
 I know it's hear."
 A trembling hand sets upon the neon green slick stone.
 A flash of incomprehenislbe horror goes through her mind.
 "Its here.
 I hear you.
 I'm coming."

-- Narra Stargazer, elvish mad astronomer upon discovering a strange comet's landing site.
+- Narra Stargazer, elvish astronomer upon discovering a strange comet's landing site.

-5th edition brought a fun and surprising twist with the Warlock class when it released.
-The class was uniquely different from anything from the playtest.
+5th edition brought a surprising twist with the Warlock class when it released.
+The class was uniquely different from anything else from the playtest.
 It brought a popular theme from RPGs and stories that was unexplored in Dungeons and Dragons: the Great Old Ones.

 These entities add a new dynamic to 5th edition.
 Worlds that have a focus around one of these elder gods look closer to a Lovecraft novel and less like a classic Conan fantasy.
 From the iconic *Call of Cthulhu* to N'zoth and C'thun of World of Warcraft, DMs have a huge array of tools to draw inspiration from in order to bring a unique feeling to the table when dealing with Old Gods and the madness that is so often closely tied to them.